Display Bilingual:

 • Reminds me of childhood memories

-"Reminds of" is a phrasal verb meaning to cause someone to remember something.
-The structure is "remind someone of something".
+"Remind of" is a phrasal verb meaning to cause someone to remember something.
+It's followed by the object of the memory.

 • Where everything was as fresh as the bright blue sky